-- 5.1 Service tariffs imposed by the local municipality shall be viewed as user charges and shall not be viewed as taxes, and therefore the ability of the relevant consumer or user of the services to which such tariffs relate, shall not be considered as a relevant criterion (except in the case of the indigency relief measures approved by the municipality from time to time). - 5.2 The municipality shall ensure that its tariffs are uniformly and fairly applied throughout the municipal jurisdiction. - 5.3 The municipality renders the following categories of services:
+- 5.1 Service tariffs imposed by the local municipality shall be viewed as user charges and shall not be viewed as taxes, and therefore the ability of the relevant consumer or user of the services to which such tariffs relate, shall not be considered as a relevant criterion (except in the case of the indigency relief measures approved by the municipality from time to time). - 5.2 The municipality shall ensure that its tariffs are uniformly and fairly applied throughout the municipal jurisdiction. - 5.3 The municipality before implementing all service tariffs must ensure that public participation process as required by the Municipal Systems Act before adoption and implementation.
+The process will include the following: - 5.3.1 Establishing clear relationships, and facilitating co-operation and communication, between the municipal administration and the local community regarding the tariff services charges. - 5.3.2 Providing members of the local community with full and accurate information about the level and standard of municipal tariffs to be charged.